felisware/felisware/README.md

 ![header](https://github.com/felisware/felisware/blob/main/Image/header.png)

 # Hello Techies
 We're an organization of programmers participating in the opensource world on the github platform.
-Softwarecreated is focusing developed on the goal, namely to simplify and speed up work automatically targeted at **Windows** , **Linux** , and **Android** devices.
+Software created is focusing developed on the goal, namely to simplify and speed up work automatically targeted at **Windows** , **Linux** , and **Android** devices.

 <h2>
     <p align="center">